 - Featured Collections

-These customization depends on the functionality available with your theme.
+These customizations depends on the functionality available with your theme.

 You can also make a lot of adjustments by accessing the CSS and HTML aspects of your theme.
 If you don’t have coding knowledge, you can always hire an expert from the Shopify experts page to make the necessary changes.